Leonardo-Boss/suckless-site/dwm.suckless.org/tutorial.md

   bind M-; softwrap all

+  There are several other nano key sequences that dwm will stomp on - use the above example to fix nano up.

 To **focus on another _tag_**, press `[Alt]+[tag number]`.

 To **move a terminal to master or stack**, press `[Alt]+[d]` or `[Alt]+[i]`.